Gall bladder cancer

 Back to top

-Early gall bladder cancer often causes no symptoms and is usually discovered unexpectedly when someone has surgery to remove gallstones.
-About 1 in 5 gall bladder cancers are found in this way.
+Early gall bladder cancer often causes no symptoms.
+It is usually discovered when someone has surgery to remove gallstones.
+About 1 in 5 gall bladder cancers (20%) are found this way.

-If the cancer blocks the bile duct it may stop the flow of bile from the gall bladder into the small bowel.
-This causes bile to flow back into the blood and body tissues, and leads to the skin and whites of the eyes becoming yellow (known as jaundice).
+If the cancer blocks the bile duct, it may stop the flow of bile from the gall bladder into the small bowel.
+This causes bile to flow back into the blood and body tissues.
+This can lead to:

 How gall bladder cancer is diagnosed